Hoverbear/rust-education-paper/paper.md

 ## Safety as a First-Class Goal

 `TODO: Discuss "safety" and define it clearly, show how Rust accomplishes this.`

-## Composition over Inheritance

-`TODO: Talk about how traits resonate with the UNIX philosophy and why this matters.`

 ## Static Analysis at the Core